Competition in the ecommerce space is fierce – especially when it comes to Amazon.

 Here comes the fun part – creating your business plan.
 Where should you start?

 Start with the end in mind.
-There are many different business models to explore in e-commerce.
+There are many different models to explore in e-commerce.
 Getting familiar with all of the options and the risks and rewards to each, as well as how each model aligns with your personal goals, will help you decide which model to start with.

 Ask yourself, ‘What do I want to get out of my experience selling online?’
 Do you want to build something you can sell, or do you need money right now?
 Do you want to dip your toe and learn the process or dive deep into higher quantities and bigger risks for potentially bigger rewards down the line?”